 Add Honey and Subtract Moisture.

-When it comes to using honey as a baking substitute, the first thing you need to remember about substituting honey for sugar is that when adding a liquid sweetener — in this case honey — to your recipe, you must account for the added moisture and take away liquid in other areas.
+The first thing you need to remember about substituting honey for sugar is that when adding a liquid sweetener — in this case honey — to your recipe, you must account for the added moisture and take away liquid in other areas.
 Honey adds additional moisture to a recipe and is great for baked goods like breads, cakes, muffins and pies.
 A good rule of thumb is to subtract 1/4 cup of liquid elsewhere for every full cup of honey used.

 One Cup of Sugar = One Cup of Honey